jovw/coding-projects/README.md

 This project is written in Assembly language.
 This program prompts users to enter 10 signed integers that are only 32 bits long, with a built-in validation system to ensure accurate inputs.
 It provides a list of the 10 entered integers, calculates the truncated average, and concludes with a farewell message.
 The program is designed to optimize processing time and produce accurate results, making it an efficient and effective tool for integer manipulation.

 ## Reliable Data Transmission (RDT)
-My RDT program is written in Python.
-For this coding project, I wrote the RDT layer that allows the transfer of string data through an unreliable channel in a simulated environment.
-The projects test the quality of data transfer where there is a potential for out-of-order packets, dropped packets, packet delays, and data errors.
+My RDT program is implemented in Python.
+For this coding project, I have developed the RDT layer, enabling the transmission of string data through an unreliable channel within a simulated environment.
+The project tests the effectiveness of data transfer in scenarios involving potential issues like out-of-order packets, dropped packets, packet delays, and data errors.

 # Usage
 To use these programs, please follow the instructions provided in their respective folders.